 - 1. Connect the battery cable to the system board. - 2.
-Adhere the tape that secures the battery cable to the system board. - 3.
-Align the screw holes on the base cover with the screw holes on the palm-rest and keyboard assembly, and then snap the base cover into place. - 4.
-Replace the six screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly. - 5.
+Align the screw holes on the base cover with the screw holes on the palm-rest and keyboard assembly, and then snap the base cover into place. - 3.
+Replace the six screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly. - 4.
 Tighten the three captive screws that secure the base cover to the palm-rest and keyboard assembly.